MogreBindings/Mogre/Codegen/AutoWrap/readme.txt

     </namespace>
   </meta>

+NOTE: Be careful when adding code that contains templates/generics.
+The brackets will be interpreted by the XML parser if they aren't escaped (with &lt;/&gt;
+  or the code with <![CDATA[ ... ]]>).

 Note that the indention of the code snippet is copy directly to the source file;
 this means that the indention in the Attributes.xml file might not match the indention of the XML tags (as in the example above).